Ulyssesllc/switch_transformer/README.md

 - **Toy dataset generator** for instant experimentation without external downloads.
 - **Plug-and-play HuggingFace integration** for `ag_news` and `sst2` (GLUE) with attention masks and raw text preservation.
 - **Matplotlib visualizations**—automatic loss/accuracy curves saved as `training_curve.png` when the library is available.
+- **Mixed-precision friendly** – prefers the modern `torch.amp` API and automatically downgrades to full precision if AMP is unavailable.
 - **CPU/GPU ready** using vanilla PyTorch APIs.

 ---